 Orioles' Hanser Alberto: Day off Wednesday

-Alberto is not starting Wednesday against Washington, Roch Kubatko of MASN Sports reports.
+Alberto is not in the lineup Wednesday against Arizona, Roch Kubatko of MASN Sports reports.

-Alberto hasn't done much other than hit for average this season, but his .306 batting average has at least helped fantasy owners in one category.
-Jonathan Villar slides over to second base in his absence, with Richie Martin starting at shortstop.
+Alberto has a 1.074 OPS over his last eight games.
+Jonathan Villar slides to second base in his absence, with Richie Martine starting at shortstop.

 More News